The latest instalment of our series on Christmas planning by Mimi is wonderful; it includes index cards, notebooks and list-making!

 A handy reminder

-If you are making and buying gifts throughout the year, you might like to think about having a divider that you move someone’s card behind once you have sorted out their gift.
+Are you are making and buying gifts throughout the year?
+Then you might like to think about having a divider.
+Once you have sorted out a gift you move it behind the divider.
 Then you can easily see what you have done and what you have left to do.
 If you prefer the ‘do it all in one day’ approach, then you can take the cards out with you in your bag.
 This reminds you who has a passion for purple, and who can’t stand the scent of lavender!